-Best boot ever, and I own quite a few.
+I think this is one of my favorite boots ever, and I own quite a few different brands.
 One exception is not the latest generation so sole is not stitched, Not waterproof as well but dry fast,

 The Nike Special Field Men’s Boot was engineered to the specifications of world-class heroes, from military professionals to rescue and law personnel.